AC Power Flow

 Tip

-To ensure an accurate count of iterations, it is important for the user to place the iteration counter after the condition expressions within the if construct.
-Counting the iterations before this point can result in an incorrect number of iterations, as it leads to an additional iteration being performed.
+To ensure an accurate count of iterations, the user should place the iteration counter after the condition expressions within the if construct.

 Combining Methods